nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 - [You will need to ensure you have the version control tool Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - You will need to ensure that you have installed [node.js](https://nodejs.org/en/)
-- While you can use any text editor for this session, I recommend that you install [VS Code](https://code.visualstudio.com/download)
+- While you can use any text editor for this session, a commonly-used IDE is [VS Code](https://code.visualstudio.com/download).

 ## TASK 1